ubolonton/emacs-module-rs/guide/src/custom-types.md

 Lisp code sees these as opaque "embedded user pointers", whose printed representation is something like `#<user-ptr ptr=0x102e10b60 finalizer=0x103c9c390>`.
 For these values to be useful, a Rust module needs to export additional functions to manipulate them.

 Since these values are owned by the GC, Rust code can only safely access them through immutable references.
 Therefore, interior mutability is usually needed.
-As a result, `Transfer` is implemented for the smart pointer types `RefCell`, `Mutex`, and `RwLock`.
+As a result, `Transfer` is implemented for the smart pointer types `RefCell`, `Mutex`, `RwLock`, `Rc`, and `Arc`.

 To return an embedded value, a function needs to be exported with a `user_ptr` option:
 - `user_ptr`: Embedding through a `RefCell`.
 This is suitable for common use cases, where module functions can borrow the underlying data back for read/write.
 It is safe because Lisp threads are subjected to the GIL. `BorrowError`/`BorrowMutError` may be signaled at runtime, depending on how module functions call back into the Lisp runtime.